stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 #.
 Set ID: Click the button on the C610 controller, then a little while later (half second or so) press the button again.
 The light should flash green.
 #.
 The light should now flash once every 2 seconds or so.
 The number of blinks indicates which ID it is.
 For example two blinks every 2 seconds indicates ID=2.

+**Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
+Eg, for a desired ID of 3, press 3 more times after the first click.*

 Step 3.
 Run the starter code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^